ITRS-Group/cordial/gdna/README.md

 For many users installing GDNA this is as straight forward as creating a `docker-compose.yml` file, adding data sources and starting it up.

-We include two out-of-the-box dashboards to show you how effectively Geneos is being used within your I.T. estate as well as detailed data in both the Active Console and via emailed XLSX workbooks.
+We include three out-of-the-box dashboards to show you how effectively Geneos is being used within your I.T. estate as well as detailed data in both the Active Console and via emailed XLSX workbooks.

 To dive right in, head to the [Getting Started](#getting-started) section but we suggest taking the time to review the features and functionality first.

 > [!NOTE]
 > This guide is for the GDNA shipped as part of cordial release v1.17.1 and later.

-> [!IMPORTANT]
+>
 > A number of the newer features in GDNA rely on the additional license data introduced in Geneos 7.0.0 and later.
 For complete data you should have updated to 7.0.0 for both the License Daemon and the Gateways.
 GDNA will work with older version of both but will not show complete data.
 We have tried to clearly indicate which data will not be available in the report / Dataview descriptions in this document.

+## Dashboards

-## Monitoring Coverage Dashboard
+### Monitoring Coverage Dashboard

 The first dashboard, Monitoring Coverage, gives an overview of all your Geneos Gateways, the servers they are monitoring and the high-level plugin utilization, broken down into 3 coverage levels: